JohnDuprey/CWCAutomateDiagnostics/README.md

 3. Build the URL with the extension Guid and add that to the settings to avoid calling the script from GitHub. (e.g https://control_url:port/App_Extensions/<extension_guid>/AutomateDiagnostics.ps1)

 ## Usage
 - Script is automatically executed on GuestConnect event (e.g. Service/Computer reboot).
 RanCommand events are parsed for JSON output and the version number is stored in CustomProperty7.
 Agent ID is stored as CustomProperty6.
-(NOTE: To rename the custom properties or reset the Session group, set the createdVersionSessionGroup setting to false)
+(NOTE: To rename the custom properties or reset the Session group, set the createdVersionSessionGroup setting to false, also do this if you change the custom property value number)
 - Script can be manually invoked from the Automate tab on the Host screen or in the drop down menu when selecting sessions.

 ![example](https://i.snag.gy/P21qyJ.jpg)